 I Shall Not Want

 As a boy I had memorized the 23rd Psalm, but I did not pay attention to the words.
 I did not understand the Psalm because I thought the first verse said that I shall not want Jesus.
 I thought the phrase “I shall not want” was talking about the shepherd.
-I did not realize it was talking about me.
+I did not realize it was talking about God’s provision for me.
 The Psalm was talking about the Good Shepherd of the sheep meeting my daily needs.
 The Psalm is a reminder to us that He cares for us – His sheep.

 Paths of Righteousness

-In the book of Proverbs the stick is used for discipline (Prov.
-13:24).
-SEBET has a sense of authority.
-The Hebrew word MISHENA has the idea of “something to lean on,” “trust,” “support,” or “staff.”
+In the book of Proverbs, the stick is used for discipline (Proverbs 13:24).
+Sebet has a sense of authority.
+The Hebrew word mishena has the idea of “something to lean on,” “trust,” “support,” or “staff.”
 Together, the two words paint a picture of a strong, protective shepherd whom we can trust.
 One who not only cares for us but who will protect us.
 Sheep are stupid animals compared to other creatures.
-If we are following the shepherd and danger, trouble, and the threat of death come in the form of life’s foxes and bears, He is there with His rod and staff.
+If we like sheep are following our shepherd and danger, trouble, and the threat of death come in the form of life’s foxes and bears, He is there with His rod and staff.
 He protects us with His rod and we can trust the leading of His staff.
 Do you feel like crying out, “baa, baa, baa?”
 He is listening!

 The Psalm transitions to a picture of living with the Shepherd.
 It is a picture of provision, care and eternal security.
 It is one of living with the Good Shepherd now and forever.
 Anointing the head with oil before a meal was an eastern custom.
-It served as a means of “freshening-up.”
+Ioot served as a means of “freshening-up.”
 The spiritual feast starts in this life.
 He ministers to us by “bathing” us with His Spirit, the fruit of the Spirit, and the gifts of the Holy Spirit.
 We receive the Shepherd’s blessings in this life and continue living with Him forever after this earthly life.

 Charles Spurgeon adds,